-Vision and hearing screening and referrals are done annually by a team of nurses for all 2nd and 5th grade students.
+Vision and hearing screening and referrals are done annually by a team of nurses for grades K, 2nd and 5th.
+Parents may opt out by completing a form, please contact the health office.
 In addition, students who are in special education or who are referred by their teachers also are screened.
 Dental screening and referrals are done for students in the school on an annual basis.